 By physically getting closer to your audience, you will make them feel closer to you as well.
 So walk towards them.
 Make them ‘part’ of your presentation.
 And it will create a bond.

-Compliment the audience
+7. Compliment your audience

 There are several parts in the presentation where you can do this.
 At the start, you can make a compliment about the location, the city that you are in or the company that you are presenting at.
 During the talk, you can tell them you can see they are a smart audience.
 “I don’t need to tell you this, you know this”, shows you feel they are smart.
 And at the end of the talk, you can say you enjoyed their presence.